Your team needs a product engineer. You don't need a full-time hire.

 Build and ship

-I work in your codebase, with your stack, alongside your team.
+I work in your codebase, with your stack, alongside your team — with AI across the entire process.
 Real code, in production.
 No handoffs, no specs lost in translation — I'm the person who thought about the problem AND writes the code.

 → Shipped code in your stack